ymmouse/Math_105LA/README.md

 # Math_105A
-# This folder is for Math 105LA
+# In this repository, you can find codes for class Math 105LA in Fall 2019 in UCI.

+## Credit
+# ymmouse